The next HYROX Berlin event will be held on 22nd-31st May 2026 at Airport Berlin Tempelhof, Platz der Luftbrücke 5, 12101 Berlin, Germany.

 The Women’s Pro was won by Lena Putters in a time of 01:01:00.

-Second was Melanie Maurer (who recently qualified for the Elite 15 by finishing 3rd at the Last Chance Qualifier) in 01:01:03.
+Second was Melanie Maurer (who recently qualified for the Elite 15 by finishing 3rd at the Last Chance Qualifier in Barcelona) in 01:01:03.

 Third place was taken by Zara Piergianni in a time of 01:01:53.